vinaykn1988/portal/README.md

 Steps to run::

-1. Go inside the workspace folder by doing 'cd .\portal'
-2. Start the application by doing 'ng serve -o'
+1. Start the application by doing 'ng serve -o'